Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Download preplanned map area/README.md

 * `noUpdates`: No updates will be performed.
 This mode is intended for when a static snapshot of the data is required, and it does not create a replica.
 This is the mode used for this sample.
 * `syncWithFeatureServices`: Changes, including local edits, will be synced directly with the underlying feature services.
 This is the default update mode.
 * `downloadScheduledUpdates`: Scheduled, read-only updates will be downloaded from the online map area and applied to the local mobile geodatabases.
+* `downloadScheduledUpdatesAndUploadNewFeatures`: An advanced workflow where scheduled, read-only updates will be downloaded from the online map area and applied to the local mobile geodatabases, and new features added on the client side can also be synchronized with the server.

-For more information about offline workflows, see [Offline maps, scenes, and data](https://developers.arcgis.com/ios/offline-maps-scenes-and-data/) in the *ArcGIS Developers* guide.
+For more information about offline workflows, see "Offline maps, scenes, and data" in the *ArcGIS Developers* guide.

 ## Tags